cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 !!!
 Seealso "Kubernetes documentation"
     Please refer to the
     [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/)
     for more information on scheduling, including all the available policies.
-In this page we assume you are familiar with concepts like affinity, anti-affinity, node selectors, and so on.
+On this page we assume you are familiar with concepts like affinity, anti-affinity, node selectors, and so on.